Mike Ford (baseball)

-Michael Harrison Ford (born July 4, 1992) is an American professional baseball first baseman and designated hitter for the Yokohama DeNA BayStars in Nippon Professional Baseball (NPB).
-He has previously played in Major League Baseball (MLB) for the New York Yankees, San Francisco Giants, Seattle Mariners, Atlanta Braves, Los Angeles Angels, and Cincinnati Reds.
+Michael Harrison Ford (born July 4, 1992) is an American former professional baseball first baseman and designated hitter.
+He played in Major League Baseball (MLB) for the New York Yankees, San Francisco Giants, Seattle Mariners, Atlanta Braves, Los Angeles Angels, and Cincinnati Reds, and in Nippon Professional Baseball (NPB) for the Yokohama DeNA BayStars.

 Ford signed with the Yankees as an undrafted free agent out of Princeton University.
 He made his MLB debut for the Yankees in 2019 and played for them through 2021.
 He played for the Giants, Mariners, Braves, and Angels in 2022 and for the Mariners in 2023.

 Early life and college

 Ford was born on July 4, 1992, to Bob and Barb Ford, and grew up in Belle Mead in Montgomery Township, New Jersey.
 He is of Irish and Italian descent, respectively.
 When he was 12 and 13, he was part of Montgomery's Babe Ruth League teams that went to the Cal Ripken and Babe Ruth World Series.
 He attended Montgomery High School as a freshman before transferring to the Hun School of Princeton.

 Ford played college baseball at Princeton University for the Tigers from 2011 to 2013.
 He was both a first baseman and a pitcher.
 In 2013, he became the first player in Ivy League history to be named both the Player and Pitcher of the Year, after batting .320 and ranking in the top 10 in the Ivy League in walks (#1, with 31), home runs (#2, with 6), RBIs (#3, with 38), and on-base percentage (#4, at .443), while going 6–0 on the mound with a league-leading 0.98 ERA.
 In 2011 he played collegiate summer baseball with the Danbury Westerners of the New England Collegiate Baseball League, and then in 2012 and 2013 he played for the Cotuit Kettleers of the Cape Cod Baseball League.